jojal5/Extremes.jl/README.md

 See the [Package Documentation](https://jojal5.github.io/Extremes.jl/dev/) for details and examples on how to use the package.

 See also the related paper by Jalbert *et al.* (2024, to appear) describing the package, along with the [Jupyter notebook file](docs/src/JOSS/JOSS.ipynb), which replicates the results and the figures.
+The notebook can be consulted online *via* nbviewer following this [link](https://nbviewer.org/github/jojal5/Extremes.jl/blob/dev/docs/src/JOSS/JOSS.ipynb).

 Reference:
 Jalbert, J., Farmer, M., Gobeil, G. and Roy, P. (2023).
 Extremes.jl: Extreme Value Analysis in Julia.
 Provisionally accepted in *Journal of Statistical Software*.